-As a lifelong city dweller, I was gobsmacked by the wonders of the natural world when I moved half time from Brooklyn to rural Vermont ten years ago.
+As a lifelong city dweller, I was gobsmacked by the wonders of the natural world when I moved half time from Brooklyn to rural Vermont twelve years ago.
 I became obsessed with planting a terraced horticultural habitat of topiaries, fruit trees and perennials.
 I went at this full tilt for two summers until it began to feel as if the plants were the puppet masters and I was but a zombie with a shovel under their direction.

 The mature garden gives me a front row seat to the irrepressible urge of botanical growth, the changes in color, size, and texture of plants as they war with one another for space and light.
 Creating this park-like environment profoundly re-shaped my perceptions of nature’s life forces and reinvented my ideas of landscape – discoveries that are at the foundation of my paintings.